DayoTitiloye-code/Orijournal/logs/mason.md

 - Decided on a colour palette to use for the whole site

 - Added the post date to new posts
+- Created and styled an about page for the website
+- Created an animated popup that darkens the background to make it clearer